-The NIDA grant provides funds for the completion of implant formulation development, cGMP manufacturing and non-clinical studies required for filing an Investigational New Drug application, or IND.
 In early 2020, following a meeting with the FDA to review our non-clinical development plans and obtain guidance regarding filing an IND, the FDA provided clear guidance on the type of development plan that we should follow.
-Specifically, that this product development should follow the more expansive 505(b)(1) regulatory pathway rather than the shorter, more streamlined 505(b)(2) regulatory pathway we had been pursuing.
-Based on this input, we determined that collection of all the requisite non-clinical chronic toxicology data would require an additional six-month rodent chronic toxicity study and a three-month extension to the duration of an ongoing six-month non-rodent chronic toxicity study, resulting in a delay of the IND filing.
-We discussed the change in development plan with NIDA and they accepted our plan to reallocate previously approved funds for conduct of such studies and extended the existing grant term through August 2022.
+Specifically, the FDA advised that this product development should follow the more expansive 505(b)(1) regulatory pathway rather than the shorter, more streamlined 505(b)(2) regulatory pathway we had been pursuing.
 In September 2021, the FDA advised that it was reconsidering the regulatory pathway for the nalmefene implant and could ultimately determine that the 505(b)(2) process is potentially appropriate.
-We expect to submit the IND for this program in Q2 2022.
-If accepted, we could be eligible for the additional third through fifth year grant funding of approximately \$6.3 million from NIDA.
-However, this funding availability is dependent on a progress review at NIDA.
-Additional funding from external sources for progression of the clinical program will be separately sought but will be dependent on finding a suitable partner.